jordanhardee/jordanhardee.github.io/index.md

 Saluton!
 Bonvenon al mia persona retejo!
 Welcome to my personal website!

-This website is under construction!
 Hello my name is Jordan Hardee.
 I am a 24 year old IT student who goes to the University of Cincinnati.
 I'm interested in a lot of different things.

 I have written previously for _2600: The Hacker Quarterly_ under various pseudonyms and have anonymously contributed to a number of free software and peer-to-peer projects.
 I am currently doing research for a book I am writing on Albanian history in the 20th century.
 In my free time I also occasionally help install political notes on Richard Stallman's personal website.
 I am also run and am the founder of the Mason Church Club (MCC).
 I am much more moderate in my political views now, but I used to be the Press Secretary of the Ohio Green Party and the General Secretary of the Warren County Green Party.
 I am an associate member of the Free Software Foundation, a member of Esperanto-USA, and The Planetary Society.